angadhn/angadhn.github.io/_opinions/Post3.md

 some current monopolies, like financial institutions, that create a culture of stagnation through - to use a Graeberism- "a direct assault on the human imagination".
-Aside from the corporate taxes that incentivise rent seeking behaviours, social welfare economic policies (such as universal basic income) can overcome the greater creative stagnation.
+Aside from the corporate taxes that incentivise rent seeking behaviours, social welfare economic policies (such as universal basic income) could also overcome the grander creative stagnation evident today.

 {% epigraph "Money isn't just measuring the value of stuff.
 It's also measuring the value of human actions and it's also a promise of future creativity."
 'David Graeber' %}
 Graeber evidences how the UK's social welfare policies unleashed creativity in the